calchiwo/WodiNote/README.md

 ## About Me

 Hi!
-I’m Caleb Chikanka Wodi, a self-taught coder who started learning programming using my mum’s phone.
+I’m Caleb Wodi, a self-taught coder who started learning programming using my mum’s phone.
 WodiNote started as WodiWebify, and now it’s a fully polished notes app designed to give you total privacy and control over your information.

 Big dreams start small 😎, and this is just the beginning.